Modified Atmosphere Packaging.

 • Carbon dioxide.
 Carbon dioxide is the major anti-microbial factor in MAP but many factors contribute to its real effectiveness.
 Gas concentration, storage temperature and especially the original population of microorganisms inside the product can affect the validity of the CO2 option.
 Depending on the targeted product, the use of CO2 can turn out to be a good choice for many MAP application as well as a major cause of spoilage.

 • MAP Gas Mixtures.
 In table 1 some of the most common foods and their related optimized MAP conditions are shown.
 Obviously, as the knowledge about the MAP increases, different modified atmospheres that granted better performances are implemented and used, making these values to change accordingly.

 An example of MCQ Gas Blender Series hardware configuration is represented in the scheme.
 The gas in use must be dry, non-aggressive gases.
-The instruments work with pure or mixtures gas media (the example shows pure gases for simplicity).
-The gas cylinders are connected to the instruments through 6 mm diameter tubes and a check valve is installed on each line as backflow prevention device.
+The gas mixers work with pure or mixtures gas media (the example shows pure gases for simplicity).
+The gas cylinders are connected to the instruments through 6 mm diameter tubes and a check valve is installed on each line as back-flow prevention device.
 Each gas is connected and controlled by a dedicated channel of the Gas Blenders.
 Another 6 mm tube finally connects the instruments to the working system (a packaging box suited to maintain a modified atmosphere) in which the experiment takes place.
-The relative amount of O2 and CO2 in the coming out mixture can be adjusted with ease, monitored and modified by the user with the MCQ Gas Mixer Manager software.
+The relative amount of O2 and CO2 in the coming out mixture can be adjusted with ease, monitored and modified by the user with the MCQ software.